 But granting that “Freedom or Equality” is incoherent, “Exit or Voice” should be examined on its own terms.

 The idea here seems to be that there are two possible kinds of mechanisms available to make sure that modern people are equally free to get what they want.
 One mechanism is “Voice”, and democracy is an instantiation of this kind of mechanism.
 The other mechanism, “Exit”, involves insuring that there is a free market of diverse polities so that folks are all equally free to “vote with their feet”.
 The only large-scale government allowed will have the sole purpose of insuring the superman this universal equal freedom to choose the kind of society he wants to live in from the free market of available societies.

 Setting aside the ludicrous positivism involved in thinking that civilizations are the kind of thing that can be designed, this is obviously just a call for a newer, better, more innovative and open-minded “tame” liberalism.

 November 18, 2013 § 88 Comments

-Liberalism is the political doctrine that securing individual freedom and equal rights is the primary legitimate purpose of government.
+Liberalism is the political doctrine that securing individual freedom and equal rights is a primary legitimate purpose of government.

 A liberal is a person who has a significant degree of commitment to this doctrine.